dlannan/ljos/README.md

 3. Do not use a normal Luajit build - this will not work.
 It must be statically _built_.
 This is why luajit is included.
 4. Be careful with grub.cfg.
 Some settings can stop the linux boot from working.
 For example setting gfxpayload=1280x1024 will result in a black screen.
-5. bb_run.shy should not be used.
+5. bb_run.sh should not be used.
 This is for dev purposes.
 If you have problems.
 Raise an issue.

 ## Pre-requisities